 - Bacterial vaginosis (BV) - you may be prescribed antibiotics called metronidazole or clindamycin in the form of pessaries, gel or cream (which are inserted into the vagina) or tablets taken by mouth .
-See separate leaflet called Bacterial Vaginosis for treatment details.
+See the separate leaflet called Bacterial Vaginosis for treatment details.

 - Thrush (candida) - this is usually treated with pessaries or creams contaning clotrimazole, econazole, miconazole or fenticonazole.
-See separate leaflet called Vaginal Thrush (Yeast Infection) for treatment details.
+See the separate leaflet called Vaginal Thrush (Yeast Infection) for treatment details.

 Sexually transmitted infections

 This can usually be removed by the doctor at the time you are being examined.
 Small objects (such as a broken piece of condom) may need to be flushed out.
 If you have a large object which would cause discomfort when it was removed, you may need sedation or a light anaesthetic during removal.
 This would entail staying in hospital for a few hours.
 You might need an antibiotic afterwards to prevent infection.

 Cervical polyp - this can be removed by your GP or a specialist.

 Cervical ectropion - this can be treated by burning with a cautery under local anaesthetic (cauterisation).

 Vaginal discharge; NICE CKS, May 2013 (UK access only)

 Management of bacterial vaginosis; British Association for Sexual Health and HIV (May 2012)